-riease uck your response YES NO 1.
+Full Name : Date of Birth: Male: Female: Other: STAGE 1 (COMPULSORY) AIM: To identify individuals with known disease, and/or signs or symptoms of disease, who may be at a higher risk of an adverse event due to exercise.
+An adverse event refers to an unexpected event that occurs as a consequence of an exercise session, resulting in ill health, physical harm or death to an individual.
+This stage may be self-administered and self-evaluated by the client.
+Please complete the questions below and refer to the figures on page 2.
+Should you have any questions about the screening form please contact your exercise professional for clarification.
+Please tick your response YES NO 1.
 Has your medical practitioner ever told you that you have a heart condition or have you ever suffered a stroke?
-2. Do you ever experience unexplained pains or discomfort in your chest at rest or during physical activity/exercise?
-3. Do you ever feel faint, dizzy or lose balance during physical activity/exercise?
+Do you ever experience unexplained pains or discomfort in your chest at rest or during physical activity/exercise?
+3. Do you 3.
+Do you ever feel faint, dizzy or lose balance during physical activity/exercise?
 4. Have you had an asthma attack requiring immediate medical attention at any time over the last 12 months?
 5. If you have diabetes (type 1 or 2) have you had trouble controlling your blood sugar (glucose) in the last 3 months?
-6. Do you have any other conditions that may require special consideration for you to exercise?
+6. Do you have any other conditi ons that may require spec ial consid eration fo or you to exercise?
 IF YOU ANSWERED 'YES' to any of the 6 questions, please seek guidance from an appropriate allied health professional or medical practitioner prior to undertaking exercise.
 IF YOU ANSWERED 'NO' to all of the 6 questions, please proceed to question 7 and calculate your typical weighted physical activity/ exercise per week.
 7. Describe your current physical activity/exercise levels in a typical week by stating the frequency and duration at the different intensities.
-For intensity guidelines consult figure 2. nted physical activity/exercise per week K Intensity Light Moderate Vigorous/High Total n ninutes = (minutes of light + moderate) + Frequency (number of sessions per week) (2 x minutes of vigorous/high) Duration TOTAL (total minutes per week) = minutes per week If your total is less than 150 minutes per week then light to moderate intensity exercise is recommended.
+For intensity guidelines consult figure 2.
+Weigh Weighted physical activity/exercise per week Intensity Frequency (2 x minutes of vigorous/high) Duration (total minutes per week) TOTAL = minutes per week If your total is less than 150 minutes per week then light to moderate intensity exercise is recommended.
 Increase your volume and intensity slowly. • If your total is more than or equal to 150 minutes per week then continue with your current physical activity/exercise intensity levels. • It is advised that you discuss any progression (volume, intensity, duration, modality) with an exercise professional to optimise your results.
 I believe that to the best of my knowledge, all of the information I have supplied within this screening tool is correct.
 Client signature: Date: